logzio/logz-docs/_source/logzio_collections/_log-sources/openvas.md

       certificate_authorities: ['/etc/pki/tls/certs/COMODORSADomainValidationSecureServerCA.crt']
 ```

 ##### Replace the placeholders in the Filebeat configuration

 Still in the same configuration file, replace the placeholders to match your specifics.

-* Replace the placeholder `[OUTPUT_PATH]` with the filepath to the folder where you’ll be keeping your reports.
-For example: `/home/kali/Downloads/Filebeat_read/*.csv`
+* Replace the filepath placeholder `<<filepath-to-openvas-reports.csv>>`.
+Type in the folder where you’ll be keeping your OpenVAS reports.

 * {% include log-shipping/replace-vars.html token=true %}